jule-c/flowr/README.md

 Download the SPINDR dataset, the FLOWR checkpoint and generated samples here:
 [Zenodo](https://zenodo.org/uploads/15212510).

-To train a model, untar the smol_data.tar to get the smol-files.
+To train a model, unzip the smol_data.zip to get the smol-files.
 Specify the directory they are placed in the respective scripts (see below).
 We also provide the cif-files for all protein pockets splitted into train, validation and test.

-For running generation only, place the flowr.ckpt path somewhere and specify its location in the `scripts/gen_spindr.sl` script.
+Generation of novel molecules either de novo or fragment-based can be done with the provided checkpoint (flowr.ckpt).

 ### Training the Model